postsharp/postsharp-emails/metalama-email-course/30-caching.md

-# The simplest way to cache a method's return value
+# The Simplest Way to Cache a Method's Return Value

-Caching is a way to optimise the performance of an application by storing data, which either changes infrequently or is expensive to retrieve, in an intermediate layer.
+Caching is a technique to optimize the performance of an application by storing data that either changes infrequently or is expensive to retrieve, in an intermediate layer.

 Implementing caching can be challenging as it requires several components to work together seamlessly.
-Metalama makes this process extremely simple.
+Metalama simplifies this process significantly.

-## Adding caching to your app
+## Adding Caching to Your App

 Metalama supports caching with and without Dependency Injection (DI).
 In our first example, we will explore its usage in a project that employs DI.

 You can add caching to your app in just three steps:

 1. Add the [Metalama.Patterns.Caching.Aspects](https://www.nuget.org/packages/Metalama.Patterns.Caching.Aspects/) package to your project.
-2. Go to all methods that need caching and add the `[Cache]` custom attribute.
+2. Navigate to all methods that need caching and add the `[Cache]` custom attribute.
 3. Go to the application startup code and call `AddCaching`, which adds the `ICachingService` interface to your `IServiceCollection`, enabling the `[Cache]` aspect to be used on all objects instantiated by the DI container.
-This code has nothing special and we omit it for brievety, but you can find it in the [documentation](https://doc.postsharp.net/metalama/patterns/caching/getting-started).
+This code is rather standard and we omit it for brevity, but you can find it in the [documentation](https://doc.postsharp.net/metalama/patterns/caching/getting-started).

-Let's look at what the `[Cache]` attribute does with your code.
+Let's examine what the `[Cache]` attribute does with your code.
 Consider the following example:

 ```c#
 using Metalama.Patterns.Caching.Aspects;